During the occupation of a premises, a number of alterations may have been undertaken by the tenant.

-As dilapidations specialists, we have extensive experience of working for both landlords and tenants, managing the complex issues that surround tenant alterations throughout the occupancy of the property.
+As dilapidations specialists, our team of chartered surveyors we have extensive experience of working for both landlords and tenants, managing the complex issues that surround tenant alterations throughout the occupancy of the property.

 With a thorough understanding of the construction process, we have strong in-house capability (including M&E) to deal with the technical and contractual aspects of large-scale tenant alterations.
 This includes:

 - Assessing the design and specification of all proposed alterations

 - Monitoring the works on sitefor quality and compliance

 - Advising on the wider issues that surround alterations

 - Ensuring that appropriate documentation is in place so that the property is correctly reinstated